 With tools like Google, social media, smart phones, etc., learning is no longer requisite for obtaining knowledge.
 Just one click of the mouse, one stroke of the keyboard, or one tap on the screen and an answer to our query is almost instantaneous.
 There is no striving, no process; only input/output.
-The irony is more than obvious that in our obsession with knowledge we inadvertently diminish the value of learning.
+The irony is more than obvious that in our obsession with knowledge we inadvertently diminish the value of the learning process.

 In Confucius for Christians Gregg Ten Elshof contends — and as a former educator I can affirm — that many in the West put far too much weight on obtaining knowledge at the expense of learning.
 In part 1 of my series I addressed chapters 1 and 2 and highlighted the importance of family.
 Since there are several vital principles that I wish to call attention to, this post focuses only on chapter 3, “Learning”.